Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Large deviation principle (LDP)

-By Theorem \ref{thm-initial data in V}, there exists a unique solution $u^{\eps}$ to problem (\ref{eq LDP u epsilon 00}) whose trajectories a.s. belong to the space ${\UT}$, see \eqref{eqn-Upsilon_T-V}.
+By Theorem \ref{thm-initial data in V local} we infer that there exists a unique solution $u^{\eps}$ to Problem (\ref{eq LDP u epsilon 00}) whose trajectories a.s. belong to the space ${\UT}$ (see \eqref{eqn-Upsilon_T-V}).
 In particular, $u^\eps$ induces an $\UT$-valued random variable.
-In this section, our aim is to establish the LDP for the laws of family $\{u^{\eps}\}_{{\eps}>0}$ on $\UT$.
+In this section, we aim to establish an LDP for the laws of family $\{u^{\eps}\}_{{\eps}>0}$ on $\UT$.

 0.2cm